Sam-superlab/IBDP-Chemistry-Notes-/README.md

 ## How to use this note ?
-In the top of this note there is a content and you can click it and jump to the desired interface
+In the top of this note there is a content and you can click it and jump to the desired interface.

+## Join us
+If anyone wants to join this project of IBDP course notes please contact me by the email: 3207340653@qq.com